-The Alzheimer's Association Central Ohio Chapter offers various tools and resources to support those impacted by Alzheimer's disease and other dementias.
+The Alzheimer's Association Central Ohio Chapter offers various free tools and resources to support those impacted by Alzheimer's disease and other dementias.
+The Central Ohio Chapter office locations are now open to the community – please call 614.457.6003 to verify office hours.
+Area chapter staff also continue to undertake some work remotely.

 The Alzheimer's Association free Helpline